 Altes Rathaus, Vienna, Historical administrative building in Innere Stadt, Vienna, Austria

-Frederick the Fair granted the building to Vienna's city council in 1316, establishing it as the seat of city government.
-This transfer marked the beginning of its centuries-long role in managing the affairs of the capital.
+Frederick the Fair transferred the building to Vienna's city council in 1316, and it served as the seat of city government from that point on.
+It remained the center of municipal administration for several centuries, until the new city hall on the Ringstrasse opened in the 19th century.

-The building is connected to the Gothic Sankt Salvator church, which became part of the Old Catholic Church of Austria in 1871.
-This physical and spiritual link reflects how city governance and religious life were historically intertwined in Vienna.
+The building is physically connected to the Gothic Sankt Salvator church, which has belonged to the Old Catholic Church of Austria since 1871.
+This direct link between a civic building and a house of worship is a visible reminder of how closely governance and religious life were once tied in the city.

 The community of curious travelers